Chaussée de l'Étang

 The Chaussée de l’Étang is a street in the city of Saint-Mandé in the Val-de-Marne and, since 1992, part of the 12th arrondissement of Paris, France (more precisely the "Bel-Air" southern neighbourhood).

 The buildings are located on the even numbers side, under the administration of the city of Saint-Mandé.
 The other side being the Bois de Vincennes, attached to the 12th arrondissement, administrated by the City of Paris.

 History

-La chaussée de l'Étang is an historical street of the city, as it was first referred to during the construction of the Château de Vincennes in the 13th century.
-Then, around 1275, Philippe Le Hardi (Philip III of France) removed all Saint-Mandé’s inhabitants to prepare the infrastructure of the castle.
+The Chaussée de l'Étang is an historical street of the city, as it was first referred to during the construction of the Château de Vincennes in the 13th century.
+Then, around 1275, Philippe Le Hardi (Philip III of France) removed all Saint-Mandé's inhabitants to prepare the infrastructure of the castle.
 Those found a new place along the lake (the lac de Saint-Mandé), on the edge of the castle walls.
-This is the birth of the "chiaussée de l’Estanc" (old French), mentioned for the first time in 1276.
+This is the birth of the "Chiaussée de l'Estanc" (old French), mentioned for the first time in 1276.

 Notable sites

-The chaussée de l'Étang starts at Avenue Daumesnil (Paris) and ends at Route de la Tourelle.
+The Chaussée de l'Étang starts at the Avenue Daumesnil (Paris) and ends at the Route de la Tourelle.
 It has a partial view on the Saint-Mandé pond (lac de Saint-Mandé), and faces the Bois de Vincennes.